Subscribe to get the GOLD IRA Blueprint Free E-Book

 Set Up a Self-Directed IRA:

-Unlike regular IRAs that limit you to stocks, bonds, and mutual funds, a self-directed IRA allows you to invest in physical assets like gold.
-Finding a reputable custodian experienced in handling gold IRAs is crucial.
+Unlike regular IRAs that limit you to stocks, bonds, and mutual funds, a self-directed IRA allows you to hold physical assets like gold.
+Finding a reputable custodian experienced in handling Gold IRAs is crucial.

 2.